 This is a great look for women wanting something different but may have restrictions due to work, etc. It’s an easy and subtle way to add some eye-popping dimension to your hair.
 Throwing purple in with the other highlights and lowlights works well with most all skin tones because it acts as a beautiful accent piece.

-This purple hair color is that of an amethyst sunset.
+Consider a purple hair color that is an amethyst sunset.
 The best thing about this look is the way all of the colors melt and play off each other.

 To maintain fashion colors like this purple shade, use L’anza Color Guard to help fight color loss while washing, as well as their color preserving shampoo and conditioner.